Sage is a plant to grow as a perennial, annual, biennial, and for landscaping, too.

 - It also is effective against cabbage fly and downy mildew on potatoes (3.5 oz (100 g) leaves for one quart/litre water, spray).

-There are many different medicinal sage varieties but they’re all grown the same way and share the same health benefits and therapeutic value.
+There are many different medicinal sage varieties but they’re all grown the same way and share the same health benefits.

 Here is a short, incomplete list of interesting varieties to grow in your garden.